First, make sure you have Drums selected as your instrument in the top left corner next to the ‘Switch Instrument’ button.

 If the open hi-hat is working but the closed hi-hat isn’t, check what notes are being sent out by your kit using the MIDI software mentioned earlier.
 Then get in touch with us and we can get this working for you.

-Some drum modules will allow you to route audio from Melodics back through the module.
-If you do this, be aware that this can potentially introduce some additional latency.
+Some drum modules will allow you to route audio from Melodics through the module.
+If you do this, be aware that this can introduce some additional latency and potentially alter the learning outcomes of each lesson.

 If you’re still having trouble connecting your drums, get in touch with us and we can help!